Retail sales, investment statistics

 Establishment is defined as a locally delimited functional unit which mainlyoperates within a particular industry group (Standard Industrial Classification).

 Investments: All acquisitions of new business equipment/assets with a lifetime of more than one year.
 Investments in used equipment are not included, while total renovation and assets acquired from financial leasing are included.
 Operational leasing is not included.
 With this kind of leasing the ownership and responsibility for the object is not transferred from the lessor.
 Machines, fixtures, vehicles and other means of transport are reported in the quarter they were received even if they have not been paid for or capitalised in the accounts.
+Machinery and equipment include investments in software.
 For dwellings started before the end of the quarter, only costs accrued in the given quarter are included.
 Value added tax is reported in net value, which means that refunded VAT is not to be included, whereas non-refundable VAT is to be included.

 Final investments: Acquisitions made by the establishments in a given quarter.
 The concept of final investments does not necessarily imply that the acquired material has been put to use.